-Prescription Advantage is the Massachusetts State Pharmaceutical Assistance Program (SPAP), which is overseen by the Commonwealth of Massachusetts Executive Office of Elder Affairs.
-It is one of the most comprehensive SPAPs in that the program provides financial assistance to both Medicare and non-Medicare qualified individuals.
+Prescription Advantage is Massachusetts’ State Pharmaceutical Assistance Program (SPAP), which is overseen by the Commonwealth of Massachusetts Executive Office of Elder Affairs.
+It is one of the most comprehensive SPAPs in that the program provides financial assistance to both qualified Medicare and non-Medicare individuals.

 Individuals who are eligible for Medicare must enroll or be enrolled in a Medicare Part D plan or a Medicare Advantage plan that has prescription coverage.
 When filling a prescription, Medicare is the first payer, and costs not covered by Medicare are then eligible to be paid for by the Prescription Advantage program.

 For persons ineligible for Medicare, the program serves as the individual’s primary coverage for prescription drugs.
-It helps with prescription costs directly, requiring only small deductibles or co-payments from the program participant.
+However, if the individual has primary prescription coverage from another insurer, Prescription Advantage works as secondary coverage.
+It helps with prescription costs directly, requiring only small deductibles or co-payments until an annual out-of-pocket limit is reached.
+Once that limit is reached, Prescription Advantage covers the co-payments for the remainder of the plan year.
+Depending on the individual’s membership category, a deductible may be required.

-There is also an annual maximum out-of-pocket spending amount set for individuals enrolled in this program, regardless of whether they are Medicare eligible or not.
+There is an annual maximum out-of-pocket spending amount set for all individuals enrolled in this program, regardless of whether they are Medicare eligible or not.

 To be eligible for this program, the state of Massachusetts considers the following factors.
 Note that there are interdependencies between some of these requirements.